supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 > In non-nappers the graphs may turn out similar as the homeostatic curve may span beyond the circadian dip in alertness followed by seeming "recovery".
 >
 > https://supermemo.guru/wiki/Sleep_and_learning#Alertness_multiplier
+>
+> Every sleep episode ends with waking (naturally), but "last sleep episode" refers to the episode before a longer waking time (e.g. subjective day).
+The end of the episode may then mark the start of collecting data for measuring homeostatic alertness.

 I also got a better definition of the terms "natural [waking hour](https://supermemopedia.com/wiki/Waking_time)" and "last [sleep episode](https://supermemopedia.com/wiki/Sleep_episode)":
 > **Waking time** is the time of waking up.
 If you wake up and look at the clock, and it is 9:11, you can say this is your waking time.
 This may differ from expected natural waking time that depends on the circadian cycle.